Augmented Reality for Ecommerce: the Why and the How

 With the relentless pursuit of customer experience excellence and the competition getting tougher by day, online merchants are often spread too thin.
 Feeling the pressure to step up their game, ecommerce brands are looking for new ways to meet consumer demand and differentiate their business.

-Rising to the challenge is augmented reality, which promises to reinvent online shopping for customers and drive sales.
+Rising to the challenge is augmented reality, which promises to reinvent online shopping for customers and drive sales, just like all the offers and coupon codes found online on websites like Raise changed the game.
 As AR is approaching technological maturity, businesses are wising up to AR-enabled opportunities and are making AR an integral part of their strategy.

 So, let us focus on two main questions — why you need AR for your custom ecommerce development project and how you can do it.